Awapic/AwaP/README.md

 It takes in several parameters in order to calculate AwaP:
 - *Blocks layer* - A layer containing the urban blocks for which AwaP will be calculated.
 This layer can have polygon geometries, or linear geometries where outlines of urban blocks are represented as closed polylines.
 - *Boundary layer* - A layer containing the boundary of the area of interest (i.e. the area that contains the blocks for which AwaP will be calculated).
 This layer too can have a polygon geometry, or a linear geometry where the boundary of the area of interest is represented as a closed polyline.
+- *Boundary layer options* - Users can choose to calculate a single AwaP for the boundary layer, or if the boundary layer contains multiple polygons, users can choose to calculate separate AwaP value for each polygon in the boundary layer.
+The button "Create a polygon grid..." opens a QGIS tool where users can easily create a grid for AwaP calculation on multiple polygons in the study area.
 - *Blocks intersecting boundary* - A parameter that specifies whether to consider the urban blocks which are only partly within the area of interest.
 The default option is to include a block if more than half of the block is within the study boundary.
 See section below for further detail.
 - *Dead-end removal* - A parameter that specifies if the dead-end streets should be removed from blocks prior to calculating AwaP, and the maximum width of the dead-end streets to be removed.
 The default value of 40m should work for most urban morphologies.
+- *Apply custom style categories* - If this option is enabled, the layers that are created as a result of AwaP calculation will be rendered according to the user-specified color scheme that can be modified in the plugin window.
+If disabled, the layers will be rendered in stock red color.

 ![AwaP GUI](./figures/AwaP-gui.png)